-PERFORMANCE MEASURES TARGETS 07/08 Actuals /Baseline 08/09 Estimate 09/10 Target 10/11 Target 11/12 Target 3.1 Number of complaints and tips received as a result of InvestRight investor education and industry outreach programs 92 96 target Increase 5% over 08/09 Increase 5% over 09/10 Increase 5% over 10/11 and industry outreach programs Through our public awareness and outreach programs, we aim to increase the flow of complaints and information we receive about possible investment frauds or illegal activities.
+PERFORMANCE MEASURES TARGETS 07/08 Actuals /Baseline 08/09 Actuals 09/10 Target 10/11 Target 11/12 Target 3.1 Number of complaints and tips received as a result of InvestRight investor education 92 87 Increase 5% over 08/09 Increase 5% over 09/10 Increase 5% over 10/11 and industry outreach programs Through our public awareness and outreach programs, we aim to increase the flow of complaints and information we receive about possible investment frauds or illegal activities.
 This network of information helps us prevent, stop, or disrupt these activities.
 We track the number of enquiries, referrals, and complaints we receive from the public, media, and policing agencies such as the RCMP, IMET, and local police.

-PERFORMANCE MEASURES TARGET S 07/08 Actuals 08/09 Estimate 09/10 10/11 11/12 /Baseline Target Target Target 3.2 Percentage of workshop Increase Increase Increase participants who recall investor 17% 19% target 3% over 3% over 3% over education messages of red flags 08/09 09/10 10/11 We deliver investor education workshops to BC residents, primarily seniors.
-We hire a firm to survey seminar participants after each presentation, and a second time six months later, to measure the percentage of workshop participants who recall our investor education messages.
-3.3 Percentage of BC public aware of BCSC 30% (1) 44% (2) ≥45% ≥45% ≥45% BCSC investor education resources provide BC retail investors with valuable information to help them protect themselves from fraud and unsuitable investments.
-One in five BC adults are active investors.
-We aim to build awareness of the BCSC and our many investor education resources so that British Columbians will know where to turn and what to do when faced with a possible fraud or unsuitable investment opportunity.
-We collect data by asking awareness questions in each year's investor survey.
+PERFORMANCE MEASURES TARGETS S 07/08 Actuals 08/09 Actuals 09/10 10/11 11/12 /Baseline Target Target Target 3.2 Percentage of workshop Increase Increase Increase participants who recall investor 17% 11% 3% over 3% over 3% over education messages of red flags 08/09 09/10 10/11 We deliver inve stor education wor kshops to E C residents s, primarily seniors.
+We hire a firm to survey seminar participants after each er each presentation, and a second time six months later, to measure the percentage of workshop participants who recall our investor education messages.
+3.3 Percentage of BC public aware of BCSC 30% (1) 43% (2) ≥45% ≥45% ≥45% BCSC investor education resource s provide B C retail inv estors with valuable inform ation to help them protect thei nselves from m fraud and unsuitable inves stments.
+One in five e BC adults are active i investors.
+We aim to build awareness of the l BCSC and o our many in vestor education resources so that British Columbians will know where to turn and what to do when faced wi th a possibl e fraud or u ınsuitable investment oppo ortunity.
+We collec t data by as king aware ness questions in eac h year's investor s urvey.
+Notes: (1) From our October 2007 investor survey (2) From our July 2008 in vector curvey

-Note (1): From our October 2007 investor survey.
+Notes: (1) From our October 2007 investor survey.
 (2) From our July 2008 investor survey.